l0c0b0b0/bit00/README.md

 # BIT00

-BIT00 is a multi-threaded reconnaissance tool which performs automated enumeration of osint, subdomains, ports, emails and vulnerabilities.
+BIT00 is a multi-threaded reconnaissance tool which performs automated enumeration of osint, subdomains and ports.
 It is intended as a time-saving tool on penetration testing.

 The tool is splited into different modules, like OSINT - NETSCAN.
 Future work will be implemented LDAP for internal enumeration.